porres/pd-else/README.md

 I'd also like to thank my Cyclone buddies Derek Kwan and Matt Barber, cause I started learning how to code externals with them as part of the cyclone team.
 Other developers of cyclone need to be praised, like Czaja, the original author, as I did steal quite a bit from cyclone into ELSE.
 I'd like to give a special thanks for Matt Barber for developing the "magic" in cyclone that I'm using here and also collaborating to ELSE with the objects: [float2bits], [brown~], [gray~], [perlin~], [pink~] and [blip~].

+Lucarda is always helpful testing stuff for Windows and more.
+Seb shader is a tcl/tk master that helped me a lot with this (which I know next to nothing) and is responsible for the [keycode] object.

 Kudos and thanks to my buddy Esteban Viveros for helping with the compilation of ELSE for other systems as well as ELSE for Camomile.
 See: <https://github.com/porres/Camomile-ELSE>.

 Albert Graef from Purr Data is doing a great job helping port ELSE so it builds and runs on Purr Data (still experimental and a long way to go).
 He's also doing several valuable contributions to the code and being helpful in general in this process - check <https://github.com/agraef/purr-data/releases/tag/2.19.2+ELSE>.